steffenlem/c3pred/docs/usage_cli.rst

 	  -g, --igem TEXT      If the input is a iGEM Registry ID, please use this flag --help               Show this message and exit.

-To use C3Pred in a Python script
+How to use C3Pred in a Python script
 --------------------------------

 Example Python script::